-The mission of the Haiti Foundation, Inc., is to provide an education to the children in St. Matthias and Ascension Parishes in the southern mountains of Haiti.
+The mission of the Haiti Foundation, Inc., is to provide an education to the children in parts of five parishes in the southern mountains of Haiti.

 The Haiti Education Foundation (HEF), in our alliance with the Episcopal Church of Haiti, strives to provide educational opportunities to the people of the southern mountains of Haiti .
 We continue to build on the vision that Mrs. Frances Landers and Pere Jean Wilfrid Albert began in 1981, and we look to God to guide that vision.